Turn! Turn! Turn!: The Byrds' version

 "Turn!
 Turn!
 Turn!" was adapted by the Byrds in a folk rock arrangement and released as a single by Columbia Records on October 1, 1965.
 The song was also included on the band's second album, Turn!
 Turn!
 Turn!, which was released on December 6, 1965.
 The Byrds' single is the most successful recorded version of the song, having reached number 1 on the US Billboard Hot 100 charts and number 26 on the UK Singles Chart.
 The B-side of the single was band member Gene Clark's original composition "She Don't Care About Time".

 In 2001, the 1965 recording of the song was inducted into the Grammy Hall of Fame.
+In 2026, "Turn!
+Turn!
+Turn!" was selected by the Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage."

 "Turn!
 Turn!
-Turn!" had first been arranged by the Byrds' lead guitarist Jim McGuinn in a chamber-folk style during sessions for Judy Collins' 1963 album, Judy Collins 3.
+Turn!" had first been arranged by the Byrds' lead guitarist Jim McGuinn in a chamber-folk style during sessions for Judy Collins' 1963 album Judy Collins 3.
 The idea of reviving the song came to McGuinn during the Byrds' July 1965 tour of the American Midwest, when his future wife, Dolores, requested the tune on the Byrds' tour bus.
 The rendering that McGuinn dutifully played came out sounding not like a folk song but more like a rock/folk hybrid, perfectly in keeping with the Byrds' status as pioneers of the folk rock genre.
 McGuinn explained, "It was a standard folk song by that time, but I played it and it came out rock 'n' roll because that's what I was programmed to do like a computer.
 I couldn't do it as it was traditionally.
 It came out with that samba beat, and we thought it would make a good single."
 The master recording of the song reportedly took the Byrds 78 takes, spread over five days of recording, to complete.